Happy International Women’s Day! Let’s meet some #MRX women who are flying under the radar #IWD #WIRe #NewMR #WIREheroes

 What do Kim and Meredith need to do now?
 Recognize another woman in research who is making a difference!
 Tell us which women researchers are your unsung heroes!
 You could leave their names in the comments below, tweet their name and why they are awesome, mention why they’re awesome on LinkedIn or, even better, email them and let them know why you think they’re awesome.
 Don’t forget to tag it #WIREheroes so we can clap for all these awesome people!

 What should YOU do?
 If you’ve been named, and even if you’ve not, it’s your turn to name a woman in research who is flying under the radar.
 Let’s see how many unsung heroes we have!
 Don’t forget to tag it #WIREheroes!

 This list shows the gender ratio of speakers at marketing research and related conferences during 2018.

-Please contribute: Some conferences remove their information immediately afterwards.
-If you have a PDF or image of a conference program, email it to me so I can include it in this list.
-(FYI, I put a ⭐ beside any conference between 45% and 55% and a 👎🏻 beside any conference under 30% or over 70%.)
+Please contribute: If you have a PDF or image of a conference program, email it to me so I can include it in this list.

-- QRCA, Arizona, January: 19 female, 7 male=73% female (Qual research is known to have far more female than male specialists)
+- QRCA, Arizona, January: 19 female, 7 male=73% female (Qual research has more female than male specialists)

 - ⭐ NewMR Festival, online, February: 16 female, 13 male=55% female